Our Community Commitment

-- Since its launch in July 2020, the COVID Information Commons reached 1,765 individuals across 547 organizations, spanning across various sectors, across all regions of the U.S., Washington D.C., and Puerto Rico, as well as in areas outside of the U.S. in Argentina, Brazil, Chile, China, India, Indonesia, Italy, Kenya, Malaysia, Nepal, Peru, Philippines, Portugal, Senegal, Trinidad & Tobago, Turkey, and the United Kingdom.
+- Since its launch in July 2020, the COVID Information Commons has reached 1,961 individuals across 607 organizations, spanning various sectors, across all regions of the U.S., Washington D.C., and Puerto Rico, as well as 23 other countries, including Argentina, Brazil, Canada, Chile, China, Dominican Republic, Ecuador, France, Haiti, India, Indonesia, Italy, Kenya, Malaysia, Nepal, Peru, Philippines, Portugal, Senegal, Sweden, Trinidad & Tobago, Turkey, and the United Kingdom.

 - The 2020 Seed Fund Program reached 253 institutions within the Northeast region, including a new outreach list of 150 academic institutions that include minority serving institutions, colleges and universities without data science programs, and data science institutes.

-- The most popular focus areas were Health and Education and Data Literacy, both of which had a total of 19 proposals and 8 grants awarded.
+- The most popular focus areas were Health and Education + Data Literacy, both of which had a total of 19 proposals and 8 grants awarded.

 The National Student Data Corps (NSDC) began in 2020 with a call for a Founding Committee (NSDC FC) which has attracted 24 individuals from 19 organizations across the Northeast region.
-Working together in three teams responsible for Content and Pedagogy, Peer Instruction and Mentoring, and Outreach, we launched the NSDC at the Inaugural NDSC Data Science Career Panel on February 19, 2021.
+Working together in three teams responsible for Content and Pedagogy, Peer Instruction and Mentoring, and Outreach, the NSDC was launched with the Inaugural NDSC Data Science Career Panel on February 19, 2021.
 The panel included students, professors, researchers, and a data science professional with leadership experience in industry, nonprofit, and government organizations, inspiring learners of all ages to pursue or consider data science careers.
-As of September 2021, the NSDC community is made up of 1,694 individuals from 276 institutions representing the U.S. and 7 other countries – Australia, Germany, India, Lebanon, Netherlands, Turkey, and United Arab Emirates.
-You can read more about our most recent webinar in this blog post.

 The Hub leadership consists of four committees comprised of 33 individuals from 27 different organizations in the Northeast region.